George Stinney: Execution

 Stinney was executed on Friday, June 16, 1944, at 7:30 a.m.
+He was prepared for execution by electric chair.
+Stinney was reported to have made his last confession less than 30 minutes before his execution.
+The Sheriff of Clarendon County talked to Stinney, who said Stinney told him that he was guilty and had acted alone.

-He was prepared for execution by electric chair, using a bible as a booster seat because Stinney was too small for the chair.
-He was then restrained by his arms, legs, and body to the chair.
+Stinney was then restrained by his arms, legs, and body to the chair.
 An officer asked Stinney if he had any last words to say before the execution took place, but he only shook his head and said "No, sir."
-The executioner pulled a strap from the chair and placed it over Stinney's mouth, causing him to break into tears, and he then placed the face mask over his face, which did not fit him, as he continued sobbing.
-When the lethal electricity was applied, the mask covering slipped off, revealing tears streaming down Stinney's face.
-This perception was later contested by Terri Evans, the niece of Mary Emma Thames' mother, Lula Mae.
+The executioner pulled a strap from the chair and placed it over Stinney's mouth.
+When the lethal electricity was applied, the mask covering slipped off, revealing that his eyes were wide open.
+The perception that Stinney was sobbing at his execution or that a stack of books was needed to place him in the chair was later contested by Terri Evans, the niece of Mary Emma Thames' mother, Lula Mae.
 Terri's uncle, Clyde Barnes, witnessed the execution.
 Barnes told Evans' father what he saw during the execution, which was then relayed to her years later.
 Her father stated that Barnes "said it was just a rumor that the hood had slipped and they did not put a stack of books under him."
 Stinney was buried in an unmarked grave at the Calvary Baptist Church Cemetery in Lee County, South Carolina.